VigRX Plus Reviews: Does it boost male sexual performance?

 We put the greatest emphasis on effectiveness here, as that should outweigh just about every other consideration; if VigRX doesn’t work, why would you consume it?
 Safety is a close second, but if the efficacy is too low to be worthy of consideration, then safety becomes a moot point.
 That isn’t to understate the importance we place on potential adverse effects and contraindications, however.

 Finally, we look at factors like cost and convenience.
-Most of the supplements in this space are similarly priced, usually falling in a range between $40 and $70 for a single month’s supply.
+Most of the supplements in this space are similarly priced, usually falling between $30 and $80 for a single month’s supply.
 Their business models often resemble one another’s, as well, with basic websites, bulk ordering discounts, free shipping, and some kind of money-back guarantee.

 Let’s take a closer look at each criterion to give you a better sense of how we arrived at our conclusions.